-- 4.11.1 The school recognise that safeguarding and promoting the welfare of children includes preventing the impairment of children's mental health or development. - 4.11.2 All staff will be aware that mental health problems may be an indicator that a child is suffering or is at risk of suffering abuse, neglect or exploitation. - 4.11.3 Staff will not attempt to make a diagnosis of a mental health problem unless they are appropriately trained. - 4.11.4 We recognise that staff are well-placed to observe behaviour that may indicate that a child is experiencing a mental health problem, or is at risk of developing one.
+- 4.11.1 Stoke Park school recognise that safeguarding and promoting the welfare of children includes preventing the impairment of children's mental health or development. - 4.11.2 All staff will be aware that mental health problems may be an indicator that a child is suffering or is at risk of suffering abuse, neglect or exploitation. - 4.11.3 Staff will not attempt to make a diagnosis of a mental health problem unless they are appropriately trained. - 4.11.4 We recognise that staff are well-placed to observe behaviour that may indicate that a child is experiencing a mental health problem or is at risk of developing one.
 There are clear systems and processes in place for identifying possible mental health problems.
-If staff are concerned that a child is suffering a mental health problem, they should discuss their concern with the relevant hub and record their concerns on CPOMS, the hub and safeguarding team will consider the most appropriate support through the Overcoming Barriers to Learning meetings.
+If staff are concerned that a child is suffering a mental health problem, they should speak to the safeguarding team and report concerns on CPOMS.
+See KCSIE 2020 paragraph 114 for more details) discuss their concern with the relevant year team and record their concerns on CPOMS, the year team and safeguarding team will consider the most appropriate support through the Overcoming Barriers to Learning meetings.
 If the concern involves an urgent mental health crisis then the Designated Safeguarding Lead should be informed without delay.
-See Appendix A for links to DFE guidance "Mental Health and Behaviour in Schools" which states:-
+See Appendix A for links to DFE guidance "Mental Health and Behaviour in Schools" which states: